Fandom: "Law & Order", "NYPD Blue"

 eaten in days.
 Of course, from what Mae had said, that was entirely

 likely.
 "Abbie..."
-Carmichael's head jerked up at the sound of her name
+Carmichael's head jerked up at the sound of her

 on Jill's lips.
 "Can I ask you a question?"